usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 - Legal and policy compliance
 - Transparency and auditability

-**Group Discussion: Use of machine learning<a name="seventeen"></a>**
+**Group discussion: Use of machine learning<a name="seventeen"></a>**

 Total time allocation: 5-10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Learners will be able to ask key questions that will help ensure proper application of machine learning
-- Expected Outcomes: Learners will be able to recognize and probe for the reasons a vendor would use machine learning for their project.
+- Expected outcomes: Learners will be able to recognize and probe for the reasons a vendor would use machine learning for their project.
 - Materials needed:
     - None
 - Instructions for facilitator: